xica/heroku-buildpack-scipy/Readme.md

-Heroku buildpack: Python, Numpy, and Scipy
+Heroku buildpack: Python, Numpy, and Scipy (Python 2.7 only)
 ====================================================

 This is a custom [Heroku buildpack](http://devcenter.heroku.com/articles/buildpacks)